 But, whilst it’s top of the crop, you shouldn’t look past your other non-droptions…

-Finishing a very respectable second, and only just behind the Nordman, is the Fraser Fir.
+Finishing a very respectable joint-third is the Fraser Fir.
 Native to the southern US of A, it’s often the tree of choice for the White House, but it’s name is a hat-tip to a canny Scottish botanist (good work John).
 The Fraser certainly out-does the Nordman when it comes to it’s beautiful scent, which is a touch citrus-y.

-So that’s the Fraser, let’s move on to our final fir…
+So that’s the Fraser, let’s move on to our next fir…